 The PEO firm will also be able to manage your payroll, while you maintain control over the workloads and schedules of all of those outsourced employees.

-Biz Latin can help you to doing business in Honduras
+Biz Latin can help you with doing business in Honduras

 At Biz Latin Hub, our multilingual team of experienced company formation experts is ready to help you establish an entity in Honduras.
 With our full suite of back-office support options, including hiring & PEO, legal, and accounting services, we can be your single point of contact for entering the market and doing business in Honduras, or any of the other 17 countries around Latin America and the Caribbean where we are present.